 Experience the magic

 Disney Springs (previously known as Downtown Disney) is a shopping and entertainment district located at Disney.
 Parking and admission are always free.
 You can find shops, restaurants, and entertainment offerings with varying price points.
+Check out my list of the best things to do in Disney Springs for more information.

 Throughout the year, Disney Springs hosts many free festivals and free events.
 Kids can experience all the magic of Disney, like the LEGO Imagination Center and T-Rex Restaurant, without needing theme park admission tickets.